 - 10.7.1.
 Brainstorm is a Keyword referring to the following chain of actions, "flip over a specified number of cards from the top of your deck, put those cards into your waiting room, and reference the information of those cards", of which the effect can be found in events or abilities.
 This Keyword is not an ability per se, and has no meaning in terms of effects. - 10.7.2.
 All effects of events are written as "Brainstorm (Effect)" and all abilities written as "(Ability Category Icon) Brainstorm (Text)" possess the Keyword "Brainstorm". - 10.7.3.
-When a player moves cards from the top of his or her deck into his or her waiting room under the effect of a card possessing the Keyword "Brainstorm", after the specified number of cards have been moved to the resolution zone once, all of those cards are simultaneously moved to the waiting room. - 10.7.4.
-"When you use "Brainstorm"" refers to "When you resolve the effect of an event card or an ability, that possesses the Keyword "Brainstorm"".
+When a player moves cards from the top of their deck into their waiting room under the effect of a card possessing the Keyword "Brainstorm", after the specified number of cards have been moved to the resolution zone once, all of those cards are simultaneously moved to the waiting room. - 10.7.4.
+"When (player) uses "Brainstorm"" refers to "when (player) has put the cards that were flipped over for the resolution of "Brainstorm" into the waiting room, while resolving the effect of an event card or ability that possesses the Keyword "Brainstorm"".